projectinnovatenewark/csx2/workshops/workshop_3/learning_the_io_devices.md

         pause()

-> pause() is used to stop your program from running after the button has been released.
-We will use "control + c" to quit the program after having finished testing.
+> pause() is used to stop your program from running.
+To do so, we will use "control + c" to quit the program after having finished testing.
+>> Check for any indentation errors as copying and pasting into VS Code can be tricky sometimes.

+<div align=center><h3>Assembling the Tactile Button</h3></div>

+We will need the folling components for this section:
+- Breadboard
+- 1 Tactile Button
+- 2 Female-Male Jumper Wires
+- 1 Male-Male Jumper Wire

+**During this section, use the `pinout` command for a visual when GPIO pins are referenced.**

+1. Connect a female-male jumper wire from the Raspberry Pi's **GND** pin to the **negative rail** of the bread board.
+This can be done at any **GND** pin, but we will connect the wire at *physical pin 6*.